znields/search-queue/README.md

 3. Open Google Chrome and navigate to chrome://extensions.
 4. Check the 'Developer mode' checkbox on the top right.
 5. Click the 'Load unpacked extension' button.
-6. Select the root folder of the extracted source code and click 'OK'.
+6. Select the root folder of the source code and click 'OK'.
 7. You're done!
 You should now be able to use Search Queue.

 ## Future Goals